DrNotThatEvil/PyDuaRGB/docs/master_slave_config.md

 slave raspberry pi connects first.

-If only one slave raspberry pi is going to be used and you are fine with the default master mode you can continue on with slave configuration.
+If only one slave raspberry pi is going to be used and you are fine with the default slave mode you can continue on with slave configuration.
 But for more precise control we recommend setting up some paramaters in the master.

 ### Defining slaves on the master